digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 ### Update an Existing Event

-Update an existing event associated with the ledger given an eventId, an array of patch instructions, and a set of options.
+Update an existing event associated with the ledger given an eventHash, an array of patch instructions, and a set of options.

-* eventId - the ID of the event to update
+* eventHash - the ID of the event to update
 * patch - a list of patch commands for the event
 * options - a set of options used when updating the event.
 * callback(err, result) - the callback to call when finished.